Dakota Johnson Gives The Honest Truth About Her ‘Fifty Shades Darker’ Sex Scenes With Jamie Dornan

 While this may come as a surprise to some fans of the Fifty Shades franchise, there is a plot to Fifty Shades Darker.
 Anastasia Steele (Dakota Johnson) and Christian Grey (Jamie Dornan) face peril at every turn, as Grey’s past comes back to haunt him, leading the couple on a suspenseful journey that neither one of them could have predicted.
-That being said, the sex scenes created by Johnson and Dornan are a big draw for film goers with fans eager to see how the romance plays out and how dark Dakota and Jamie take their characters’ exploration of the BDSM lifestyle.
+That being said, the sex scenes created by Johnson and Dornan are a big draw for film goers, with fans eager to see how the romance plays out and how dark Dakota and Jamie take their characters’ exploration of the BDSM lifestyle.
 Speaking about those erotic moments, Dakota Johnson gives a teasing look into what fans can expect in Fifty Shades Darker.

 Dakota Johnson Teases The Sex: “There Are No Inhibitions”

-While some actresses resist doing nude scenes, Dakota Johnson reveals that she appreciates the need for eroticism and nudity in films and, according to US Weekly, the Fifty Shades Darker actress feels baring it all for the camera isn’t necessarily awkward for actors.
+While some actresses resist doing nude scenes, Dakota Johnson reveals that she appreciates the need for eroticism and nudity in films, and according to Us Weekly, the Fifty Shades Darker actress feels baring it all for the camera isn’t necessarily awkward for actors.
 Dakota says it all depends on the relationship between the actors involved.
 For instance, Johnson and Dornan are well acquainted and comfortable together, so their close association worked well in the Fifty Shades Darker scenes.

 “Jamie and I worked so incredibly closely for so long.
 There were no inhibitions, and it was very honest, very trusting,” says Ms. Johnson.
 “But I mean, what a gamble!
-What if he had turned out to be a total dick?
+What if he had turned out to be a total d**k?
 There’s no makeup.
 There are no clothes to tell you a bit about the story.
 There’s no jewelry to give you a clue about social status.
 So it becomes purely about the performance.”

-Dakota also shared more good news with her admirers, when she said she wouldn’t necessarily stop doping nude scenes, once Fifty Shades Darker and its sequel, Fifty Shades Freed, had finished filming.
+Dakota also shared more good news with her admirers, when she said she wouldn’t necessarily stop doing nude scenes, once Fifty Shades Darker and its sequel, Fifty Shades Freed, had finished filming.
 Even as age catches up with her in the future, Dakota says she takes a European view of nudity and wouldn’t shy away from doing future nude sex scenes, regardless of the changes in her appearance.

 Ms. Johnson points out that nudity gives certain scenes a more natural look and contributes to making a fictional story more believable.